MisaelAugusto/URI/README.en.md

 <h2 id="description">📑️ Description</h2>
 <p>
   Repository with my solutions to the programming problems of the URI Online Judge website.
 The solutions to each problem are divided by language, each has its own folder.
-Inside the folder that represents a programming language there are folders that separate the solutions, in that language, according to the category of the problem (Beginner, Ad-Hoc, Strings, etc.).
+Inside the folder that represents a programming language there are folders that separate the solutions in that language according to the category of the problem (Beginner, Ad-Hoc, Strings, etc.).
 </p>

 <h2 id="preview">📽️ Preview</h2>